Doyin1/PHP-To-Do-List/PHPToDoList/readme.txt

         You to create to dos with or without entering a date for them to be completed by in the future

     Shows:
         Index Page will list all to dos

 Month
     Shows:
         Shows to dos of this year
-        To dos are Grouped By Month

     Link:
         Has link to Index Page to 'ADD TO DO'

 Year
     Shows:
-        Shows to dos
+        Shows to dos of future years
-        To dos are Grouped By Year

     Link:
         Has link to Index Page to 'ADD TO DO'

-Output for Month/Year
-    Month/Year title - Collasiple
-        to dos...

-    Other Month/Year - Collasiple
-        to dos...